18 Weeks Pregnant: The 18th Week of Pregnancy

 Pregnancy Week 18: What is happening with your baby?

-A protective covering called myelin is beginning to form around his/her nerves.
+A protective covering called myelin is beginning to form around your baby’s nerves.
 This covering will continue to form up until your baby’s first birthday.
 If you are having a little girl, her fallopian tubes and uterus have positioned themselves into the correct place.
-If you are having a little boy, then his genitals may be noticed on your next ultrasound.
-However, many babies do not like to cooperate during the ultrasound, and the genitals cannot be seen.*
+If you are having a little boy, his genitals may be noticed on your next ultrasound.
+However, it is oftentimes difficult to see the genitals, so don’t be surprised if you can’t see them yet.

 Pregnancy Week 18: What should you plan for this week?

 Many of you are looking forward to your third prenatal visit.
-This visit will consist of a couple of different procedures.
+This visit will consist of a couple different procedures.
 You may be offered a regular sonogram or a level II sonogram.
 A level II sonogram is simply an ultrasound that looks at a particular part of the baby’s development.
 It allows your healthcare provider to visualize more details like the chambers of the heart.
-Other than the advanced technology, it is similar to a level I sonogram.
+Aside from the advanced technology, it is similar to a level I sonogram.

 You will also most likely have a Maternal Serum Alpha-Fetoprotein Screening (MSAFP) or Alpha-Fetoprotein Test (AFP) during this visit.
 MSAFP is a screening test that examines the level of alpha-fetoprotein in the mother’s blood during pregnancy.
 This is not a diagnostic test.
 It is often part of the triple test screening that assesses whether further diagnostic testing may be needed.